studentkittens/moosecat/README.rst

 4. Check if your commit message is good.
 (If not: ``git commit --amend``)
 5. Push to the branch (``git push origin my_markup``)
 6. Open a `Pull Request`.
-7. Enjoy a refreshing Earl Grey Tea and wait.
+7. Enjoy a refreshing ClubMate and wait.

 -------